NVIDIA/cuDecomp/docs/api/f_api.rst

   :p cudecompDataType dtype [in]: The :code:`cudecompDataType` to use for the operation.
   :p integer input_halo_extents(3) [in,optional]: An array of three integers to define halo region extents of the input data, in global order.
 The i-th entry in this array should contain the number of halo elements (per direction) expected in the along the i-th global domain axis.
 Symmetric halos are assumed (e.g. a value of one in halo_extents means there are 2 halo elements, one element on each side).
 If not provided, input data is assumed to have no halos.
   :p integer output_halo_extents(3) [in,optional]: Similar to :code:`intput_halo_extents` but for the output data.
 If not provided, output data is assumed to have no halos.
+  :p integer input_padding(3) [in,optional]: An array of three integers to define padding of the input data, in global order.
+The i-th entry in this array should contain the number of elements to treat as padding in the i-th global domain axis.
+  :p integer output_padding(3) [in,optional]: Similar to :code:`input_padding`, but for the output data.
-  :p integer(cuda_stream_kind) stream [in, optional]: CUDA stream to enqueue GPU operations into.
+  :p integer(cuda_stream_kind) stream [in,optional]: CUDA stream to enqueue GPU operations into.
 If not provided, operations are enqueued in the default stream.
   :r cudecompResult res: :code:`CUDECOMP_RESULT_SUCCESS` on success or error code on failure.

 ------